manifold-systems/manifold/manifold-deps-parent/manifold-json/README.md

 [Generating Extension Classes](#generating-extension-classes) for more info.

-## JSON, XML, & YAML Utilities
+## JSON, XML, CSV, & YAML Utilities
-In addition to the JSON type manifold other forms of JSON, XML, and YAML support include:
+In addition to the JSON type manifold other forms of JSON, XML, CSV, and YAML support include:
 * Extension methods on `URL` and `Bindings` e.g.,
 ```json
 // Easily convert JSON for use as a HTTP query